-- (a) Zafgen's Annual Report on Form 10-K for the year ended December 31, 2019 as filed with the SEC on March 5, 2020; and - (b) Zafgen's Current Report on Form 8-K as filed with the SEC on March 9, 2020.
+(a) Zafgen's Annual Report on Form 10-K for the year ended December 31, 2019 as filed with the SEC on March 5, 2020.

 Zafgen is delivering to its stockholders with this proxy statement the aforementioned annual report in accordance with Item 13(b)(2) of Schedule 14A.
 In addition, all reports and other documents that Zafgen subsequently files pursuant to Sections 13(a), 13(c), 14 or 15(d) of the Exchange Act, after the date of this proxy statement and prior to the annual meeting will be deemed to be incorporated by reference into this proxy statement and to be part of this proxy statement from the date of the filing of such reports and documents.
-Information in documents that is deemed, in accordance with SEC rules, to be furnished and not filed will not be deemed to be incorporated by reference in this proxy statement contained in a document incorporated or deemed to be incorporated by reference herein shall be deemed to be modified or superseded for purposes hereof to the extent that a statement contained herein modifies or supersedes such statement.
+Information in documents that is deemed, in accordance with SEC rules, to be furnished and not filed will not be deemed to be incorporated by reference in this proxy statement.
+Any statement contained in a document incorporated or deemed to be incorporated by reference herein shall be deemed to be modified or superseded for purposes hereof to the extent that a statement contained herein modifies or supersedes such statement.
 Any such statement so modified or superseded shall not be deemed, except as so modified or superseded, to constitute a part of this proxy statement.